thomasleveil/docker-UrbanTerror/README.md

 Security note
 -------------

-You can connect with SSH or SFTP to the docker container with user `root` on port 22 and using [this INSECURE private key](http://bit.ly/1hc36Ii) [PyTTY format](http://bit.ly/NfDhxG)
+You can connect with SSH or SFTP to the docker container with user `root` on port 22 and using [this INSECURE private key](http://bit.ly/1hc36Ii) [PuTTY format](http://bit.ly/NfDhxG)

 **DO NOT** expose port 22 on the Internet or anyone with that key will be able to connect as root to your container!